bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

 ## API Context

-The API context is a map that at runtime contains the HTTP Request data and the results of parsing and evaluating the definitions and expressions defined in an API Specification Object against itself.
-That is, the evaluation of the expressions is done incrementally, where the input values of an expression can be the result of another expression.
+The API context is a recursive map data structure that at runtime contains the HTTP Request data and the results of parsing and evaluating the definitions and expressions defined in an API Specification Object against itself.
+That is, the evaluation of the expressions is done incrementally, where the input values of an expression can be the result of another expression updating the context.

 This map can contains the following pre-defined keys: